TheCSharpAcademy/CodeReviews.Console.Flashcards/cacheMe512.Flashcards/README.md

 # Flashcards App

 A simple console-based flashcards application for learning and memorization.
-Users can create stacks of flashcards, review them in study sessions, and track their progress.
+Users can create stacks of flashcards,review them in study sessions, and track their progress.

 ---